Zhang-Haipeng/zhang-haipeng.github.io/_posts/2020-05-26-writing-sample.md

 * As a competitive fintech company, Company_Name needs tools to estimate the credit risk of its potential loan clients in a fast, quantified, accurate and objective manner.

 ### Importance of the project
-The "Golden Rule" in evaluating a financing business is that we should always consider `profit` and `risk` together.
+The "Golden Rule" in evaluating a financing business is to always consider `profit` and `risk` together.
 Looking at `profit` only could be misleading.<br>
 Traditionally, lenders assess the risk of a potential loan client by manually checking the client's background, financial status, financing history, and so on.
 But such an approach has many disadvantages:<br>
 1. The manual approach is slow, increasing the risk of losing the good clients. <br>
 2. It is qualitative, meaning the lender can not know how much riskier one client is over another.<br>